odoo/odoo/doc/reference/guidelines.rst

 Concerning *views*, backend views should be split like models and suffixed by ``_views.xml``.
 Backend views are list, form, kanban, activity, graph, pivot, .. views.
-To ease split by model in views main menus not linked to specific actions may be extracted into an optional ``<module>_menus.xml`` file.
+In case of large modules specifying a lot of menus, the menus should be extracted into a separate ``<module>_menus.xml`` file.
 Templates (QWeb pages used notably for portal / website display) and bundles (import of JS and CSS assets) are put in separate files.
 Those are respectively ``<model>_templates.xml`` and ``assets.xml`` files.